 We are very happy to spend time discussing your dog needs and what would suit your situation.
 We strongly encourage every customer to send in a email or letter describing in detail as much as possible about the Kelpie they want.
 We then keep this on file for you.
 We try to help everyone to the best of our ability and we especially try to be clear about what owning a dog entails.
-We will try to give you an indication of what is coming up but with regards to gender, size, colour and numbers in a litter.
+We will try to give you an indication of what is coming up but it is difficult to be precise before puppies are born with regards to gender, size, colour and numbers in a litter.
 The more details we have, the easier it is for us to get you a great match to fit in with your lifestyle, experience with dogs, traits, requirements etc.

 From this point, a deposit is absolutely essential if you want to secure a booking and have a puppy held for you.
 Once we have your deposit you are put onto a special list with details about what you require that we refer to constantly and your needs are discussed in relation to the puppies we have and that are coming up.
 This list is what we work from.
 Customers who have booked and paid a deposit are always our priority.
 Unless someone is on the secured booking list we can't do any planning or evaluating of pups for them.